Stig-Johnny/cluster-gitops/cluster-default-tooling/README.md

 ## How to add a new tool
 1. Create a directory for the tool (if needed).
 2. Add a kustomization and manifests for the tool.
-3. Create an ArgoCD Application manifest for the tool (e.g., `my-tool-argocd.yaml`).
+3. Create an ArgoCD Application manifest for the tool (e.g., `my-tool-argocd.yaml`) in this directory.
-4. Add a new child Application to `cluster-default-tooling-argocd.yaml` referencing the new manifest.
+   - **You do NOT need to edit or reference the parent App of Apps manifest.**
+   - ArgoCD will automatically discover and manage all `*-argocd.yaml` Application manifests in this directory.

 ## Why App of Apps?
 - **Scalability:** Each tool is managed independently.